Madsem2/Madsem2.github.io/index.md

 ## Contributions

 We have all been contributing to each of the plots as we have all made them thorugh the weekly assigments in the course, where we have been working collaboratively.
-However, adjusting the plots to this specific analysis have been divided as detailed below:
+However, adjusting the plots to this specific analysis have been divided as detailed below:<br>

-Introduction: Together
+Introduction: Together <br>
-Bokeh plot: Rasmus Kongsted, s193984
+Bokeh plot: Rasmus Kongsted, s193984 <br>
-Bar plots: Mads Emil Oxholm Iversen, s191229
+Bar plots: Mads Emil Oxholm Iversen, s191229 <br>
-Heatmap: Lin Chang Brendstrup, s193982
+Heatmap: Lin Chang Brendstrup, s193982 <br>